 How does the implied covenant of good faith and fair dealing protect an earnout?

-Here is the limit a seller has to understand.
+Here is the limit you have to understand.
+In Minnesota the implied covenant “does not extend to actions beyond the scope of the underlying contract,” so it cannot impose new affirmative duties, such as a duty to maximize your earnout revenue, that the parties did not bargain for.
 Read against the “unjustifiable hindrance” standard, the covenant generally reaches a buyer who takes deliberate action to undermine the earnout metric, such as steering revenue to an affiliate or loading unrelated costs into the earnout period to suppress earnings.
 It has not generally been read to require the buyer to run the business so as to maximize your payout.
-In practice, a buyer can make ordinary business decisions that happen to reduce the earnout, as long as the decisions are not a bad-faith effort to deprive you of the payment.
-The covenant has been applied to police interference, rather than to impose a duty to optimize.
+Delaware, whose courts decide many earnout disputes, draws the same line: its Supreme Court concluded that an earnout buyer is “free to conduct its business post-closing in any way it chose so long as it did not act with the intent to reduce or limit the earn-out payment,” so the implied covenant “did not inhibit the buyer’s conduct unless the buyer acted with the intent to deprive the seller of an earn-out payment.”
+Lazard Technology Partners, LLC v.
+Qinetiq North America Operations LLC, 114 A.3d 193 (Del.
+2015).
+In that case the seller had tried to negotiate a range of affirmative operating obligations and the buyer rejected all of them, so the covenant supplied none of the protections the seller failed to secure expressly.
+The practical lesson is to negotiate explicit earnout-protection covenants up front.
 That gap between “do not sabotage” and “must maximize” is exactly where earnout disputes live, and it is why the covenant alone is not enough protection.

 How do I keep the buyer from gaming the earnout metric?